karellopez/docker_workshop_template/workshop/introduction.md

 To ensure standardization of the pipeline, MEGqc software is tailored to the **BIDS standards**.

+## MEGqc derivatives
+MEGqc produces two types of machine-readable outputs:
+- **JSON files*** with the key information for each of the quality metrics.
+- **TSV files**** with more detailed results for some of the metrics.

+To ensure the clarity of the results, the pipeline includes a **plotting module** that generates visual HTML reports based on the TSV files.
+For each metric, an html report is created (6 in total).
+The next section will delve in the kind of information included within each report.
+The output also maintains the **BIDS standards.**

 # What is BIDS?

-Neuroimaging experiments result in complex data that can be arranged in many different ways, and for a long time, there was no consensus how to organize and share data obtained in neuroimaging experiments. **Brain Imaging Data Structure (BIDS)**, describes a simple and easy to adopt way of organizing neuroimaging and behavioral data (Gorgolewski et al., 2016; Niso et al., 2018) facilitating collaboration between researches and saving time and effort.  _(fragment adapted from BIDS official website)._
+Neuroimaging experiments result in complex data that can be arranged in many different ways, and for a long time, there was no consensus on how to organize and share data obtained in neuroimaging experiments. **Brain Imaging Data Structure (BIDS)**, describes a simple and easy to adopt way of organizing neuroimaging and behavioral data (Gorgolewski et al., 2016; Niso et al., 2018) facilitating collaboration between researches and saving time and effort.  _(fragment adapted from BIDS official website)._

 ![bids-logo](static/bids.jpg)